SignalK/freeboard-sk/README.md

 7. **Playback History** - Implement the Signal K Playback api (`/signalk/v1/playback`)

-This function may be provided natively by the server or through the use of *plugins*.
+These functions may be provided natively by the server or through the use of *plugins*.

 For example the following plugins installed on the *Signal K node server* will enable full functionality:
 - @signalk/charts-plugin *(Charts provider)*